-In 2008, an additional operable unit, Sitewide Groundwater OU-5, was established to prescribe site-wide groundwater monitoring in accordance with the 2000 Consent Order between the DTSC and CCG.
-The 2008 Groundwater Remedial Investigation Work Plan (2008 Work Plan) was prepared to address site-wide data gaps in characterizing groundwater contamination other than TDS and TOC and to develop a long-term, site-wide monitoring program.19 The 2008 Work Plan was approved by the DTSC on November 3, 2008 and resulted in the creation of the site-wide groundwater monitoring program which included construction of new monitoring wells at 24 locations and eight quarterly sampling events from 2009 to 2011.
+In 2008, an additional operable unit, OU-5 Sitewide Groundwater, was established to prescribe site-wide monitoring of groundwater in accordance with the 2000 Consent Order between the DTSC and CCG.
+The 2008 Groundwater Remedial Investigation Work Plan (2008 Work Plan) was prepared to address site-wide data gaps in characterizing groundwater contamination other than TDS and TOC and to develop a long-term, site-wide monitoring program.
+The 2008 Work Plan was approved by the DTSC on November 3, 2008 and resulted in the creation of the site-wide groundwater monitoring program which included construction of new monitoring wells at 24 locations and eight quarterly sampling events from 2009 to 2011.
 Data collected from the sampling efforts were used to perform a health risk assessment by comparing contaminant concentrations detected in the offsite groundwater monitoring wells with Environmental Protection Agency regional screening levels (RSLs).
 Hexavalent chromium, carbon tetrachloride, and chloroform were detected at concentrations above the risk-based screening concentrations and were therefore determined to be site-wide constituents of concern, warranting continued monitoring.

-On September 1, 2016, CCG completed the Final Groundwater Remedial Investigation Report/Feasibility Study and Remedial Action Plan (2016 Final RI/FS and RAP), which included the results of the 2009-2011 site-wide groundwater monitoring program and selected the RAP for Sitewide Groundwater OU-5 as monitored natural attenuation.20 In September 2016, DTSC approved the RAP and requested CCG to submit a Remedial Design and Implementation Plan (RDIP) to implement the RAP for Sitewide Groundwater OU-5.21 A draft RDIP for Sitewide Groundwater, including a Water Quality Sampling and
+On September 1, 2016, CCG completed the Final Groundwater Remedial Investigation Report/Feasibility Study and Remedial Action Plan (2016 Final RI/FS and RAP), which included the results of the 2009-2011 site-wide groundwater monitoring program and selected the RAP for OU-5 Sitewide Groundwater as monitored natural attenuation.
+In September 2016, DTSC approved the RAP and requested CCG to submit a Remedial Design and Implementation Plan (RDIP) to implement the RAP for OU-5 Sitewide Groundwater.
+A draft RDIP for OU-5, including a Water Quality Sampling and Analysis Plan, was

-16 Shaw Environmental, Inc. (2007).
+&lt;sup>16 Shaw Environmental, Inc. (2007).
 Remedial Action Plan - East Slag Pile Landfill, Former Kaiser Steel Mill Site, Fontana, California.
 Prepared for CCG Ontario, LLC.
 August 2007.

-17 DTSC.
+&lt;sup>17 DTSC.
 (2007).
 Letter from Rebecca Chou - Approval of the Final Remedial Action Plan for the East Slag Pile Landfill (ESPL) Area, Former Kaiser Steel Mill, Fontana, California.
 October 31, 2007.

-18 Shaw Environmental, Inc. (2009).
+&lt;sup>18 Shaw Environmental, Inc. (2009).
 Final Remedial Action Plan OU-4.
 Prepared for CCG Ontario LLC.
 January 2009.

-19 Shaw Environmental, Inc. (2008).
+&lt;sup>19 Shaw Environmental, Inc. (2008).
 Groundwater Remedial Investigation Work Plan; Former Kaiser Steel Mill.
 Prepared for CCG Ontario LLC.
 October 2008.

-20 Iris Environmental, Inc. (2016).
+&lt;sup>20 Iris Environmental, Inc. (2016).
 Final Groundwater Remedial Investigation Report/Feasibility Study and Remedial Action Plan.
 Prepared for CCG Ontario, LLC.
 September 2016.

-21 DTSC.
+&lt;sup>21 DTSC.
 (2016).
 Letter from Eileen Mananian - Approval of the Final Groundwater Remedial Investigation/Feasibility Study and Remedial Action Plan, Former Kaiser Steel Mill, Fontana, California.
-September 13, 2016

-Analysis Plan, was submitted to the DTSC for review in November 2016.22 In subsequent correspondences, the DTSC provided comments of the draft RDIP due to the presence of carbon tetrachloride potentially migrating offsite, and asked for the following in a September 26, 2019 letter to support the completion of the RDIP: establishment of a Decision Tree in the RDIP that outlines specific procedures to be taken when action levels (one-half the MCL) are exceeded at downgradient monitoring points; sampling of the wells specified in the Draft RDIP; and update the conceptual site model and discussion of next steps.
-CCG completed the draft Decision Tree for Sitewide Groundwater OU-5 on December 21, 2020.
-After a round of DTSC comments and CCG edits, and final Decision Tree for Sitewide Groundwater OU-5 was approved on December 10, 2021.
+September 13, 2016 submitted to the DTSC for review in November 2016.
+In subsequent correspondences, the DTSC provided comments of the draft RDIP due to the presence of carbon tetrachloride potentially migrating offsite, and asked for the following in a September 26, 2019 letter to support the completion of the RDIP: establishment of a Decision Tree in the RDIP that outlines specific procedures to be taken when action levels (one-half the MCL) are exceeded at downgradient monitoring points; sampling of the wells specified in the Draft RDIP; and update the conceptual site model and discussion of next steps.
+CCG completed the draft Decision Tree for OU-5 Sitewide Groundwater on December 21, 2020.
+After a round of DTSC comments and CCG edits, and final Decision Tree for OU-5 was approved on December 10, 2021.